We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is also often said that cranberries and their extracts could treat UTI.

-In a large meta-analysis, researchers found that women with recurrent UTIs who took cranberry over 12 months had a 35 percent reduction in infections.
+In a large meta-analysis, researchers found that women with recurrent UTIs who took cranberry over 12 months had a

 The Society of Obstetricians and Gynaecologists of Canada recommend cranberry products to prevent recurrent UTIs, but not for use in active UTIs.